dogrdon/dogrdon.github.io/_posts/2016-03-28-json_stream_jq.markdown

 Here I am using the command line utility `curl` to request the resource and then I'm using the `|` (or "pipe") to tell it that I want to send the results of that request to the jq utility for grabbing only the title.

 The grabbing is acommplished by using `.docs[].sourceResource.title` to access the entire "docs" array where the results are provided and then specifying that I want only values for the `title` property of the `sourceResource` object for each item returned from the DPLA for this request.
-There is a [good tutorial](https://stedolan.github.io/jq/tutorial/) for getting started with jq if you are interested in knowing more.
+There is a [good tutorial](https://stedolan.github.io/jq/tutorial/){:target="_blank"} for getting started with jq if you are interested in knowing more.

 #### Selecting Using a Stream

 <section id="back_1"/>
 This is great, but what if I wanted to pull every title for <b>every</b> item in the DPLA and perform some sort of text analysis on it?
-If I were to download the entire dataset (again, about 5gb compressed) and use jq to extract only the titles with something like:
+I can do this if I were to download the entire dataset in bulk from the [bulk downloads page](https://dp.la/info/developers/download/){:target="_blank"} (again, about 5gb compressed) and use jq to extract only the titles with something like:

 {% highlight shell %}
 zcat < all.json.gz | jq '.[]._source.sourceResource.title'